 Landing pages are simple in their approach and lucid in their instructions.
-There are no headers, no pop-ups, and no navigation.
+There are rarely headers, pop-ups, navigation, or anything else that takes the focus away from the call to action.
 The content should be focused and consistent in its messaging, with the sole purpose of converting a single product or service.

 For instance, a business using a landing page to sell an e-book will design the layout to make readers focused on one thing – the message.
 This can simply be a small paragraph highlighting how this product can benefit customers, with a clear call to action.
 Nothing else.

 This very simple and narrow approach is highly effective in getting your viewers to the next stage of the sales funnel.

 Let’s take a gym, for example, looking to expand its personal training services to the public.

 It spends £500 per month on Google Ads with the intention of directing people to its website to then sign up with one of its highly-qualified personal trainers.
 Its website is what you’d expect of a modern gym, offering premium services: glitzy, sleek, and highly interactive through its background visuals.

 What do you think is going to happen?

 With so many different avenues for viewers to go down, the chances are that the amount of information presented to them will shift their focus.
 Annoying pop-ups, enticing background visuals, flashy sponsorships, peripheral articles and scattered call-to-actions are only examples of the relentless bombardment of information coming their way.